SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/TGD INDEX.md

 By **1936**, 26 billion dollars a day are lost by farmers.
 250,000 farmers are fleeing the dust.
 Black Sunday.
 2/3 of "dustbowlers" stay.
 ### What major engineering project helped to save the southwest of America?
 In attempt to recover, America started to try it's best help itself out and relaim at least some of what it lost.
-After losing roughly about
+After losing above 6 million dollars, the public funded a vast amount of building projects that were privatly built, one of them included [[The Hoover Dam]], built over the Colorado river. [[The Hoover Dam]], named after [[Herbert Hoover]] represented America regaining it's balance.
+It was built by head engineer [[Frank Crowe]], nicknamed [[Frank Crowe|Frank 'hurry up' Crowe]] for their efficciecy at building Dams.

 Vast building projects - Publicly funded privately built